Night-Owl-Labs/Recipe-Resizer-File-Format/README.md

 ## File Structure

-The `.reciperesizer` file format is structured as a `JSON` object.
-It contains an array of recipe or recipes, each with its own metadata, ingredients, directions, and other relevant information.
+The file contains an array of recipe or recipes, each with its own metadata, ingredients, directions, and other relevant information.

 ### Example